unigornel/unigornel/README.md

 [![Build Status](https://jenkins.unigornel.org/buildStatus/icon?job=unigornel-master)](https://jenkins.unigornel.org/job/unigornel-master/)

-This software is in the development phase.
+This software is in the development phase, see the [roadmap](https://unigornel.org/doku.php?id=development:roadmap).

 About
 -----